Skip to main content

 The tapOut node pairs with the tapIn node to provide special case behavior for implementing feedback around arbitrary parts of your signal graph.
 A tapOut node is identified by name, and its signal can be fed back into any part of your signal graph using a tapIn node by the same name.

 It's important to note that in the digital domain, feedback requires at least a single sample delay.
-For efficiency, the tapOut node implements an implicit delay before the signal is propagated onwards and to any corresponding tapIn nodes.
-Consider for example the following render statement:
+For efficiency, the tapOut node implements an implicit block-size delay before the signal is propagated onwards and to any corresponding tapIn nodes.

 Props